apache/harmony-classlib/README.txt

 The simplest way to get started is to change directory into <EXTRACT_DIR> and then type "ant" to run Apache Ant against the default target of the build.xml file.
-Provided that the required compilers are available, Ant will proceed to compile all the class library source code .
+Provided that the required compilers are available, Ant will proceed to compile all the class library source code.

 Building Java